Sage/carbon/docs/basic-example.md

 # Basic Example

-Carbon provides utilities to easily setup a Flux based application.
+Carbon provides utilities to easily setup a [Flux](https://facebook.github.io/flux/) based application.

 For a basic application, you need:

-* A dispatcher.
+* A dispatcher
+* Constants
-* An action.
+* Actions
-* A store.
+* Stores
-* A component.
+* Components
-* A router.
+* A router

 A basic setup may look something like this:

 ## The Dispatcher

-The dispatcher should be a singleton, and will handle dispatching any actions to any stores that are subscribed to it.
+The dispatcher should be a singleton and only needs setting up once, it will handle dispatching any actions to any stores that are subscribed to it.

 ```js
 // ./src/dispatcher/index.js